Preserve the Beauty of the Garden with Cyanotype Sun Print Cards

-I did a bunch of different types of organic materials I found in the garden but the most successful was flat leaves or flowers.
-I did some poppy seed heads that cast a shadow and made a the print look distorted.
-I’m sure you will have plenty to choose from as I did, mostly collecting things off the sidewalks while walking with my nephews who were great sun print helpers!
-This is a great project to do with kids.
+I did a bunch of different types of organic materials I found in the garden but the most successful were flat leaves or flowers.
+I did some poppy seed heads that cast a shadow and made the print look distorted.
+I’m sure you will have plenty to choose from as I did, as nature is abundant.

 If you love crafting with plants as much as I do, here are some other projects you might enjoy as well:

 - The Simple Way to Dry Hydrangea Flowers and Retain Their Color

 - Preserving the Ornamental Garden: How to Dry Flowers, Leaves, Stems, and Pods for Crafting

 - Harvesting English Lavender & How To Use It

 - Woodworking for Gardeners: Make a Handmade Flower Press